- 01. 10 Strategies to Help you Become Better at Maths

 Don’t listen to loud music, make sure your television isn’t on in the background, put your smartphone on silent and turn off notifications, and avoid anything that could distract you.
 This is also true for online math tutoring.

-Check for a math tutor Toronto here.
+Check for a mathematics tutor Toronto here.

 If you want to get better marks in maths, you should focus completely on what you’re doing.
 Remove anything that could draw your attention away from your maths problems.